 One of the last developments before an automatic self-winding watch could become reliable was the use of ball bearings for the smooth weight rotation.
 Eterna Watch introduced the bearings in 1948.

 By the 1960s, automatic winding had become standard in mechanical wristwatches.
 Throughout the development of mechanical and automatic wristwear, many features and types of watches inherent to the movement have emerged, creating a vast selection of self-winding timepieces.

 Skeleton watches have more intriguing looks than the name itself suggests.

-It’s a type where all the moving parts are visible through the front or the back of the watch, and sometimes through a small cut on the dial (also known as an open heart watch).
+It’s a type where most of the moving parts are visible through the front or the back of the watch, and sometimes through a small cut on the dial (also known as an open-heart watch).
 The robustness, but also the artistry, are a sight to see.

 Skeletonized apparel isn’t as simple to achieve as cutting a hole into the dial, or replacing part of a case with a transparent material.
-The skeletonization process involves removing all the non-essential metal away from intrinsic elements, leaving only the essentials required for the movement and the attractive aesthetics.
+The skeletonization process involves removing all the non-essential metal away from intrinsic elements as well, leaving only the essentials required for the movement and the attractive aesthetics.

 One of the most expensive types of watches around are tourbillons.
 It stands for “whirlwind” in French, where the balance wheel and escapement are placed in a cage to deny the effects of gravity, for the sole purpose of enhancing accuracy.
 The cage rotates continuously at a slow pace to average out positional errors.

 The complication is often visible on the dial, so recognizing tourbillons is rather easy.
 And unfortunately, for most of us, the closest contact with these masterpieces will remain the recognition of them.